-If your cat is eating at a neighbor’s home, it’s a tricky situation to deal with.
-It’s possible that your cat is eating wild prey, of course.
-The average cat will need to eat a lot of mice to satisfy their appetite, though.
-What’s more likely is that they have a second home, and are being fed there.
+If your cat is eating at a neighbor’s home, it’s a tricky situation that needs to be managed.
+It’s also possible that your cat is eating wild prey.
+The average cat will need many mice to satisfy her appetite, though.
+What’s more likely is that she has a second home and is being fed there.

 If you know where your cat is going, speak to the occupant.
 Cats are master manipulators.
-It’s entirely possible that they are tricking people into thinking that they’re stray for a feed.
+It’s entirely possible that she is tricking people into thinking that she’s a stray.

-Explain that your cat eats at home, and that they’re at risk of gaining weight.
-You could always stretch the truth a little, and claim that your pet has special dietary requirements.
+Explain that your cat eats at home and that she’s at risk of gaining weight.
+You could always stretch the truth a little and claim that your pet has special dietary requirements.

-If you’re patient, however, your cat will adapt.
-Just ensure that your pet has enough entertainment.
-If they can’t amuse themselves outside, cats must feel like home is the place to be.
+If you’re patient, your cat will adapt.
+Just ensure that your cat has enough entertainment.
+If she can’t amuse herself outside, she must feel like home is the place to be.

 3) Your Cat is Unwell

 If your cat isn’t eating, she may be under the weather.
 This could be dental pain makes eating difficult, which is common in felines.
 If your cat has got a toothache, eating will further aggravate this problem.
 Signs that your cat has dental pain include: